TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>X-Content-Type-Options</summary>
-The `X-Content-Type-Options` response HTTP header is used by the server to prevent browsers from guessing the media type ( MIME type).
+The <code>X-Content-Type-Options</code> response HTTP header is used by the server to prevent browsers from guessing the media type ( MIME type).
-This is known as **MIME sniffing** in which the browser guesses the correct MIME type by looking at the contents of the resource.
+ This is known as <b>MIME sniffing</b> in which the browser guesses the correct MIME type by looking at the contents of the resource.
 The absence of this header might cause browsers to transform non-executable content into executable content.

 ### Recommendation